geejoseph/qian-gnehm/index.md

 Hi!
 Thank you for looking at our project.
 Here is our [proposal](https://geejoseph.github.io/qian-gnehm/15418_Project_Proposal.pdf).
+Here is our [checkpoint](https://geejoseph.github.io/qian-gnehm/15418_Project_Checkpoint.pdf).